- Download our Moving to New Zealand Guide (PDF)

 Safety and location in New Zealand

 + PRO: It's one of the safest places in the world

 New Zealand is a small island country at the bottom of the world.
-This means that New Zealanders have to fly a long way if they want to visit any other country that isn't Australia or one of the Pacific Islands.
-This makes overseas holidays very expensive.
-Many expats find that they cannot afford to visit relatives back home as often as they'd like to.
+This means that New Zealanders have to fly a long way if they want to visit any other country that isn't Australia or one of the Pacific Islands, making overseas holidays very expensive.
+Expats may find that they cannot afford to visit relatives back home as often as they'd like to.
 New Zealand's distance from the rest of the world also increases the cost of imported goods.

 New Zealand is the place to go for a relaxed lifestyle.
 People don't expect too much, so the work-life balance emphatically favours life.
 The same is true within the schooling system.